Constance Merritt: Education

 Besides attending the School for the Blind, Constance Merritt attended the University of Utah in Salt Lake City, where she received her B.A and M.A.
 She then attended the University of Nebraska, in Lincoln, where she received her PhD in creative writing.
 Also at the University of Louisville, Kentucky; Merritt attended and received her M.S. in social work.

 Volunteer work

-Constance Merritt, and wife Maria Accardi, decided to help start a non-profit for low-income people who cannot leave their home, Bringing Justice Home founded in 2020, helps bring food and household supplies to individuals who are homebound during the pandemic.
-She currently plays the role of treasurer in this organization, which serves to provide food that people actually want and not just need “rejecting the idea that beggars can’t be choosers” (Maria Accardi from WDRB interview).
+Constance Merritt, and wife Maria Accardi, started a nonprofit serving people experiencing food insecurity, Bringing Justice Home.
+Founded in 2020, BJH delivers groceries and household supplies to people who are medically vulnerable and experiencing food insecurity.
+She currently serves as Executive Director in this organization, which serves to provide food that people actually want and not just need “rejecting the idea that beggars can’t be choosers” (Maria Accardi from WDRB interview).
 Their goals include creating just relationships, fighting food insecurity, and providing resources to those in need of them.